 Yeah.
 You gave me no direction.
 It was actually very frustrating.
 Which was why I decided to go weird.

-You said you didn’t want to do beauty writing anymore, I basically said, “What do you want to talk about?”
+And that probably surprised you and was probably the right move for me as an editor who doesn’t usually do that.
+Because you said you didn’t want to do beauty writing anymore, I basically said, “What do you want to talk about?”
 And you said, “Drugs.”
 And it’s not in the context of doing drugs, it’s what you just explained about this generation and all this stuff.
 I want that to be clear.

 You’re not a glorified commenter, which is basically what bloggers are.

 Ha, I don’t necessarily agree with that.
 I mean, I don’t hate on blogs at all; I think that certain people and sites definitely do it right, but I personally try to spend as little time behind a computer as possible, and write about my life outside in the world, and not about other things that anyone else is, you know, “covering.”
 I don’t “cover” stories, I tell my own.
 It’s not more admirable than blogging, it’s just a different thing altogether.
 And so I think that’s what confuses people—what I’m doing via the medium of the web.
 There are lots of people who in the comments are like, “Why is this online?”
 But that’s why I wanted to go to VICE, because VICE generally doesn’t write about other stuff on the internet.
-It’s much truer to the best kind of magazine writing, which is people going out into the world and seeing things and doing things and writing about them.
+It’s much truer to the best kind of magazine writing, which is people going out into the world and seeing things and doing things and writing about that.

 Right, people are in their air-conditioned offices and they’re behind computers and picking on each other—which is great fun when it’s done artfully and brilliantly, don’t get me wrong.
 I’m not anti-internet or anything, it’s opened up the whole world to people as much as it’s shut people in.
 But anyone who is responsible for putting out online content has to, I think, be ambitious and look at what’s missing from the 90 million conversations going on online—and then write that.
 Take a risk, you know?
 And I am proud of my online work because I believe that I did that.
 Like at xoJane, because everybody wrote about sex so much, I never ever would write about sex; there are a million beauty blogs and no one ever wrote about their real lives on them, and certainly not about anything, uh, edgy, and so I went there with the drug stuff.
 But at VICE I was like, “OK, what’s missing here?”; VICE has done it all.
 And what I decided was missing was [laughs] feelings.
 Emotional vulnerability.
 So I was like, “I’m gonna go there and write emo.”
 And I don’t think you really knew what to do with it at first.
 Like, men aren’t used to reading that kind of stuff.